iEerii/listadoApp/README.md

 ## ListadoPersonasApp

-This little proyect is about an application that allows saving users in memory.
+This proyect is about an application that allows saving users in memory.
 I put into practice the basics learned in Java language.

 > #### What was used